-- Canon Mark III 5D
+Canon Mark IV 5D

-- Canon 50mm fixed
+Canon 50mm fixed

-- Canon 16-35 mm | Great for tight spaces
+Canon 16-35mm | Great for tight spaces

-- 2 Fully charged Camera batteries + Charger
+2 Fully charged Camera batteries + Charger

-- 4-8 | good range would be (3) 4GB | (5) 8GB | (2) 16GB | (2) 32GB Cards
+4-8 Memory Cards| good range (3) 4GB | (5) 8GB | (4) 16GB | (3) 32GB Cards

-- Memory Card Wallet | I recommend Think Tank
+Memory Card Wallet | I recommend Think Tank

-- Lens Cleaner + Wipe
+Lens Cleaner + Wipe

-- Card Reader | for both SD and Compact flash
+Card Reader | for both SD and Compact flash

-- External Hard-drive | At least 500 GB (truly recommend at least 1TB)
+External Hard-drive | At least 500 GB (truly recommend at least 1TB)

 Pen + Paper + Black Sharpie

-- Snacks | I get hungry often and your client might as well | Check out Honey Stinger Waffles
+Snacks | I get hungry often and your client might as well | Check out Honey Stinger Waffles

 Chapstick | Model may need some | Keep it simple, I recommend Burt’s Bees Lip Shimmer

-- Flash Drive | Just a small 8GB to run a print if needed
+Flash Drive | Just a small 8GB - 32GB to run a print if needed

-The Porteen medium bag is beautifully handmade in the USA.
-The bags are extremely unique with hand picked fabrics, leathers and furs.
-It is an extraordinarily well built bag, protecting your camera goods while not giving away the contents stowed inside.
-The bag has gorgeous leather styling and hand-stitching that looks like a nice customized purse.
-This bag is much smaller than my initial travel bag.
-I generally only take my camera and favorite lens, leaving a little extra room for camera cards, ID and cash.
-I can then come back to home base and download images to both my laptop and external drive so they are securely stowed in two places.
-I can either clear cards for the following outing or if I want the extra security, I can bring extra cards and leave images on used cards.
+I recommend something with optimal protection; however, discrete enough not to scream, "I AM A CAMERA BAG, HEAR ME ROAR."
+I typically travel with two bags, a larger pack to host all of my gear for major travel and a small companion bag to stow my camera and favorite lens, leaving a little extra room for cards, ID and cash.
+I can then come back to home base and download images to both my laptop and external drive so they are securely saved in two places.
+I can either clear cards for the following outing or if I want the extra security, I can bring extra cards and leave images on both my cards and drive.